tom-seddon/beeblink/docs/tech.md

 Response types are 7-bit numbers, divided up as follows:

 - $00 - reserved
-- $01...$7f - ordinary response, sent in response to an ordinary request
+- $01...$5f - ordinary response, sent in response to an ordinary request
+- $70...$7f - speculative responses, sent following on from an ordinary response, sent in advance to be cached or held in a FIFO or something.
+These responses are not guaranteed to arrive

 Response type $04 is the error response, indicating that the BBC should produce a BRK message containin the supplied text.

+Speculative responses are speculative, so they may just get thrown away sight unseen at the client end if the situation changes.
+Also, not all link types support speculative responses, so they may get dropped by the server internally.
+The protocol just has to be resistant to their non-arrival.

 Notes: